osg-htc/docs/docs/other/install-cvmfs-stratum1.md

 <br>
 ### Installing frontier-squid and frontier-awstats

-[frontier-awstats](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallAwstats)is not distributed by OSG so these instructions get it from its original source.
+[frontier-awstats](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallAwstats) is not distributed by OSG so these instructions get it from its original source.
 Do these commands to install frontier-squid and frontier-awstats:

 ```console
 root@host # rpm -i http://frontier.cern.ch/dist/rpms/RPMS/noarch/frontier-release-1.1-1.noarch.rpm